Home Page Spelling Clues Word Families More Families Some Rules More Rules Weird Words Grammar

 4. Fred from his bed said, "I wish I were dead."

 Following are some word exercises known as tongue-twisters.
 Persons training to become radio or television announcers or actors, as well as people with speech problems, use these exercises to improve their pronunciation.
+Say each one quickly three to five times, if you can.

 Peter Piper picked a peck of pickled peppers, A peck of pickled peppers Peter Piper picked.
 If Peter picked a peck of pickled peppers, where's the peck of pickled peppers Peter Piper picked?